 Outdoor movie projectors that are advertised as being LCD won’t offer as crisp a picture as DLP, but in most cases will be significantly cheaper due to no moving parts or components.

-As for DLP projectors, DLP technology uses millions of micro-mirrors which offer highly-detailed images projected onto your screen.
+As for DLP projectors, DLP technology uses millions of micro-mirrors that offer highly detailed images projected onto your screen.

-Typically, it results in sharper movies with less pixilation when compared to LCD models.
-The projectors used in movie theaters will be DLP technology for this very reason, but for the home consumer market you will need to spend more money to take advantage of the benefits.
+Typically, it results in sharper movies with less pixelation when compared to LCD models.
+The projectors used in movie theaters will be DLP technology for this very reason, but for the home consumer market, you will need to spend more money to take advantage of the benefits.

 And as for LED projection?